MartenM/SimpleCommands/README.md

 ### Step 3: Register the command to the Server
 The SimpleCommands class provides an easy way to register commands.
-Simple follow the syntax below.
+Simply follow the syntax below.
 Please note that commands with parents CANNOT be registered.

 ```java
 @Override